hlinl02025/formal_qmdb/structure_algo_invariant.md

 ```
 # 3. The core algorithms of QMDB:

-There are mainly three algorithms: CREATE-KV, UPDATE-KV, DELETE-KV and TRY-TWICE-COMPACT.
+There are mainly three algorithms: CREATE-KV, UPDATE-KV, DELETE-KV and COMPACT.
 The following are the pseudocodes of these algorithms.

 ## Algorithm 1: CREATE-KV